jpasini/jpasini.github.io/_posts/2018-10-17-near-earth-comets.md

     </script>
 </div>

 After I plotted this I noticed a bunch of points that seemed to lie on a straight line in this space (red dots).
 Checking the data showed that these are fragments of [Schwassmann-Wachmann 3](https://en.wikipedia.org/wiki/73P/Schwassmann%E2%80%93Wachmann), a comet that is disintegrating.
-It's interesting what a visualization can reveal.
-Before plotting this I'd never heard of this comet.
-I suspect a simple model of disintegration will explain this.
+It's interesting what a visualization can reveal: before plotting this I'd never heard of this comet.
+I suspect a simple model of disintegration will explain it.

 I'd like to come back to this someday.